A Small Family Breeder Working at Breeding Goldendoodles from Our Family to Yours.

 Grooming your Goldendoodle at home can strengthen the bond between you and your pet.
 Begin by thoroughly brushing their coat to remove tangles.
 Use a slicker brush to gently work through the hair, focusing on areas prone to matting.

-For bathing, use a dog-friendly shampoo that maintains skin pH balance.
+For bathing, use a dog-friendly shampoo that maintains skin pH balance and helps to avoid any skin irritation.
 A high-velocity dryer can significantly reduce drying time, making the process quicker and less stressful.
 Always trim in the natural direction of hair growth for the best results.

 Use praise and treats during grooming sessions to create a positive experience for your Goldendoodle.
 Patience is key, and making grooming a fun, rewarding activity will ease long-term coat maintenance.

 Goldendoodle hair changes significantly from puppyhood to adulthood.
-Initially flat and soft, the coat becomes fluffier around two months old, transitioning to an adult coat between 6 to 14 months.
+Initially flat and soft, the coat becomes fluffier around two months old, transitioning to an adult coat between 6 and 14 months.

 During this time, the coat texture may become thicker and more defined in curliness or waviness.
 The adult coat often needs more maintenance than the puppy coat.
 Daily brushing during this transition helps manage the evolving dogs coat length and prevent matting, especially for those with a flat coat, a long coat, a loose curl coat, and a soft coat.